tremor-rs/tremor-www/versioned_docs/version-0.12/reference/codecs/dogstatsd.md

 The `dogstatsd` codec supports the [Datadog DogStatsD v1.2 protocol](https://docs.datadoghq.com/developers/dogstatsd/datagram_shell).

-The format is similar the `statsd` format, but also includes events and service checks.
+The format is similar to the `statsd` format, but also includes events and service checks.

 The codec translates a single `dogstatsd` measurement line into a structured event.